-In all experiments one node, referred to as the monitor, is the self-monitoring node and another node, referred to as the liar 5 publishes erroneous information to its neighbors.
-The corrupt node (the liar) can propagate incorrect information in one of two ways: it can understate or overstate its distance to some node.
-In both these instances we attempt to determine how large the misstatement needs to be before it is detected by the monitor.
-We call these the negative and positive detection-thresholds T^- and T^+ .
+attempt to determine how large the misstatement needs to be before it is detected by the monitor.
+We call these the negative and positive detection-thresholds $T^-$ and $T^+$ .

 To determine these thresholds we conduct a series of experiments where we decrease the magnitude of the misstatement until we reach the point at which it is clearly not detected.
 We first test a 100% misstatement and if this is not detected we set the threshold to be 100%.
 If the 100% misstatement is detected we make the misstatements smaller in increments of approximately 10% and note the point at which it is no longer detected.
-We set this point to the detection threshold.
-Note that if none of the misstatements are detected T^- is set to -100% and T^+ is set to +100%.
+We set this point to the the detection threshold.
+Note that if none of the misstatements are detected $T^-$ is set to -100% and $T^+$ is set to +100%.

 In addition to detection-thresholds, we recorded what we call route-change detection.
-Misstatements by a node can change node's state without changing its routing (i.e. the change are not significant enough to warrant routing through a different node).
+Misstatements by a node can change node's states without changing their routing (i.e. the change are not significant enough to warrant routing through a different node).
 We therefore recorded how often such a significant misstatement by the liar was detected at the monitor; i.e. the fraction of times that a misstatement that changed the monitor's routing was detected.

 We conducted two series of experiments for each protocol.
 In our first series of experiments the corrupt node misstates its distance to a single node.
 In these experiments we studied how the detection thresholds were affected by three different distances: the distance between monitor and liar, the distance between liar and lied-about, and the distance between monitor and lied-about.
 In the second series of experiments, the corrupt node misstated its distance to all nodes in the network simultaneously by a constant factor.
 We varied this factor and determined the detection-thresholds as earlier.
-We again charted the detection thresholds T^- and T^+ as a function of the distance between the monitor and liar.
+We again charted the detection thresholds $T^-$ and $T^+$ as a function of the distance between the monitor and liar.
 In all experiments node 0 was arbitrarily chosen to be the monitor, but the node that played the role of the liar varied.
 In both experiments the liar was chosen at random so that the distance between the monitor and liar was uniformly distributed between 0% and 100% of the maximum distance between the monitor and the node furthest from it in the network.
-The detecting thresholds were computed from repeating the experiment between 100 and 500 times (depending on the size of the network) where the node that was lied-about was randomly chosen.
-In all cases we conducted the experiments on more than one of the five networks with 50,100,200,400 and 800 nodes mentioned above, to account for the effect of network-size and networkcharacteristics on the ability of protocols to detect corrupt nodes.
+In each of our experiments we computed the detection thresholds by setting different nodes to be the liar and repeating the experiment between 100 and 500 times depending on the size of the network.
+The node that was lied-about was always chosen randomly in a uniform fashion from all the nodes in the network.
+In all cases we conducted the experiments on more than one of the networks with 50,100,200,400 and 800 nodes mentioned above, to account for the effect of networksize and characteristics on the ability of protocols to detect corrupt nodes.

-5.2 Distance Vector (DV)
+B. Distance Vector (DV)